Russell HBD is committed to providing a SAFE and HEALTHY workplace for all employees, subcontractors, guests, and

 Even though we strive for complete worksite safety, accidents sometimes occur.
-When that happens, HBD seeks to find duties to fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
-HBD is only as strong as our employees; therefore, we answer their commitment to our organization by committing to keeping them working.
+When that happens, Russell HBD seeks to find duties to fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
+Russell HBD is only as strong as our employees; therefore, we answer their commitment to our organization by committing to keeping them working.

 Safety Audits by HBD and Our Insurance Carrier

-The HBD Safety Director and our insurance carrier’s site specialist randomly tour jobs to review in-practice procedures and suggest ways to improve performance and safety.
+The Russell HBD Safety Director and our insurance carrier’s site specialist randomly tour jobs to review in-practice procedures and suggest ways to improve performance and safety.
 Frequent Safety Education Courses through the Associated General Contractors of St. Louis (AGC) provides continuing education classes on First Aid/CPR, as well as competent person training on excavations, scaffold, fall protection, and confined work space.
 All of our job sites must obtain OSHA 10-hour and 30-hour training, and training on a number of related topics.